-In early 2013, representatives from the California Institution for Men, a state prison in Chino, reached out to CSUSB Professor Annie Buckley about an art program.
+PAC is founded by Professor Annie Buckley and evolves in collaboration with students and faculty in the California State University system and artists incarcerated in California prisons.
+In early 2013, then a professor of Visual Studies at California State University, Buckley, visited the California Institution for Men, a state prison in Chino, with students to discuss starting an art program.
 At the time, Buckley was just starting a new service learning class to expand access to the arts in the local community while providing college students with service learning opportunities.
-Buckley gathered a group of interested students and faculty to visit the prison.
-They were impressed by the deep curiosity and hunger to learn that they found among the incarcerated population as well as the institution’s eagerness to support an art program.
-This visit resulted in an 8-week pilot that was so well received that the program has continued to evolve since that time.
+Buckley and her students were impressed by the deep curiosity and hunger to learn that they found among the incarcerated population as well as the institution’s eagerness to support an art program.
+With the support of her department chair, Margaret Perry, Buckley developed a plan to have the students teach in pairs, leading multiple simultaneous classes in a space in the prison that was already staffed with correctional oversight.
+The plan allowed for the students to go together as a team, for the incarcerated participants to have a choice of classes, and for the class to take place without any extra cost to the prison.
+This visit resulted in an 8-week pilot that was so well received that the program has continued to evolve ever since, expanding to more yards at that prison and ultimately expanding to prisons across California in partnership with other Cal State University campuses.

-The PAC now facilitates weekly art programming in 10 California state prisons with the support of Arts in Corrections, an initiative of the California Arts Council and the California Department of Corrections and Rehabilitation (CDCR), CDCR Innovative Programming Grants, and a National Endowment for the Arts Art Works grant.
+PAC is a project of Arts in Corrections, an initiative of the California Arts Council and the California Department of Corrections and Rehabilitation (CDCR), CDCR Innovative Programming grants, and an Art Works grant from the National Endowment for the Arts.

 “COUNT TIME,” C. BRANSCOMBE, 2016, ACRYLIC ON BOARD, 16” X 36”